tim-hub/docker-etesync-server/README.md

 - **PUID** and **PGID**: set user and group when running using uwsgi, *default*: `1000`;
 - **ETESYNC_DB_PATH**: Location of the ETESync SQLite database. *default*: `/data` volume;
 - **DEBUG**: Show debug information in the web interface. *default*: "False"
+- **SECRET_KEY**: Provide the value for django's `SECRET_KEY`.
+When provided, it will be written to `SECRET_FILE` on first startup, otherwise etesync will generate a random key for you.

 ## Settings and Customization